 How do we collect the data in the first place?

-We collect and analyze more than 3 billion measurements every day, from more than 100 million smartphones across the world.
+We collect billions of individual measurements every day from over 100 million devices worldwide.
 We collect data every day of the week, at all hours and in all the places people live, work and travel: no simulations, no predictions, no idealized testing conditions.
 Our data comes from actual smartphone users and we report users’ actual network experience, whether they are indoors or out, bustling in a busy city or trekking in the countryside.